MasenKane/CSCI2461_Project3/README.md

 # CSCI2461_Project3
 READ ME!
 ```
-USE GWLC - IT IS MOST CURRENT AND HAS EVERYTHING
-INCLUDING THE REGISTERS
-(currentALU.cdl and newALU.cdl ironically are not
-current or new (neither is ALU.cdl), I just don't
-know how to delete files off the git browser and
-I'm tired)
+USE GWLC - It has the ALU, Control Unit, and Register
+bank all combiled, but not yet connected.
+That's the
+next step.

 CHECK OUT - CPUnotes.pdf for a finite state diagram,
 the GWLC ISA, and the beginnings of our ROM implemention